When Does Pregnancy Start to Show?

 What stage of pregnancy do I start showing?

-Usually, pregnant people notice their bump is starting to show long before others notice, and the truth is, every pregnant person is different.
+Usually, pregnant people notice their bump is starting to show long before others notice, and every pregnant person is different.
 Some people have very large bumps very early, others don’t, and some taller people don’t look pregnant until right near the third trimester

 Some people start showing as early as eight weeks, but typically, pregnant people will notice a small bump appear at around 12 to 13 weeks (as their first trimester comes to an end).
 Baby is typically around the size of a plum at this stage.